 1. Conduct reference checks on finalists with 2 past employers/supervisors

 2. Evaluate and complete applicant on Interview Report form (yellow form)

 - Can the applicant perform the duties and responsibilities of the position (minimum/preferred qualifications)?

 - Is this a job match?
 (Will they fit into the team, work environment, etc.?)

-3. Contact Human Resources to review search information: Recruitment/Employment Checklist completed for each candidate not interviewed, Screening Sheet with candidates ranked, Interview Reports completed and signed, copy of Interview Questions, Criminal Record Disclosure form signed by selected candidate.
+3. Contact Human Resources and Payroll to review search information: Recruitment/Employment Checklist completed for each candidate not interviewed, Screening Sheet with candidates ranked, Interview Reports completed and signed, copy of Interview Questions, Criminal Record Disclosure form signed by selected candidate.

 4. Contact selected candidate

 5. Notify interviewed applicants who were not selected